glegoux/browsing-history-shell/README.md

 The goal is to show your browsing history as a browsing web, but in your shell environment.
 You can easily go to the previous and next working directory and show your browsing history.

-The history is accesible with an environment variable `$HIST_DIR`.
+Files :
+  ~/.bashrc : executed when a interactive bash shell lauchned.
+  ~/.bashrc_browsing_history : this extension of bashrc.

+Environment variables :
+  `$BHIST_DIRS` : the browsing history, it's an array.
+  `$BHIST_CUR_INDEX` : Your position is the browsing history.
+  `$BHIST_LEN` : the length of the browsing history.

+Aliases:
+  cd [$1]  : execute an overlayer of 'cd' allowing to update each time the history (see usage). bhistory : show the browsing history. chistory : show the command bash history (distinguishing the type of history : command or browsing).

 By default, there are an alias `chistory` to show the traditionnal command bash history.

 And when you make a `cd`, if the standard output of a `ls` is less than 4 lines, then a `ls` is executed.
 Pay attention to put a redirection into `/dev/null` if you use `cd` in another context.

+If a foldername is `:<i>`, then this foldername is in conflict with the command `cd :<i>`.
+If this folder is in the current working directory and you use a 'cd :<i>' a warning, but 'cd ./:<i>' allows to go into this folder.

-You can comment the matching lines into `.bashrc_browsing_history`, to have not this behaviour.
+You can comment or delete the matching lines into `.bashrc_browsing_history`, to have your wanted behaviour (no warning, or no 'ls' of 'cd').

-/!\ No one file or folder should contain the character `:` in its name to allow the command `cd :<i>`.

 ## Usage